dheyay/mAIncrafters/docs/final.md

 ### Baseline

 ##### Locating
-For locating objects, the current version of the agent uses a spiral search though the observation level that is in the same plane as the agent (at this point in time, the agent has an observation grid equivalent in size to the world).
+For locating objects, the baseline version of the agent uses greedy search composed of a spiral search though the observation level that is in the same plane as the agent (the agent has an observation grid equivalent in size to the world), then using Dijkstra's algorithm to find the best path to the found destination.
 The way it works is to iterate in a direction along the grid until it hits a "corner" spcace in the grid, then changes direction ([Source: StackOverflow](https://stackoverflow.com/questions/398299/looping-in-a-spiral)).
-This allows us to find the closest location with a material of interest, at which point the agent determines the shortest path there (using Dijkstra's algorithm), then goes to collect the material.
+This allows us to find one of the closest locations with a material of interest, while avoiding a slower search that does a true check for absolute closest, at which point the agent determines the shortest path there, then goes to collect the material.
 After this material is collected, this is repeated, checking for the closest material to the current location.
-If nothing is found nearby, it currently returns to the starting point, and effectively restarts the search from there.
+If either all necessary materials are gathered or there are no more materials neaby, it returns to the starting point, and effectively restarts the search from there.
 This allows the agent to avoid missing any blocks that end up outside of the observation window after moving in a given direction.

-As the basic functions of the agent are confirmed and solidified, the observation window will be reduced to better mimic a player's view.
-As a result of this restriction, it will be entirely possible that no desired materials are observable from the starting point of the agent, and this is where the AI will come into play.
-More details will be in the Remaining Goals and Challenges section, but the short version is that we will be training the agent to associate various world characteristics and landscapes with materials, and have the agent move towards regions that are likely to contain the object in its searches.

 ##### Navigating